htorrence/getting_started_with_pyspark/README.md

 # getting_started_with_pyspark
-Materials for safari pyspark intro class
+Materials for Getting Started With PySpark class, developed for Pearson and taught on Safari Books Online platform.